-Every November, Fannie Mae announces the new conforming limits for 2018 just like they do every November.
-For the first time ever, there was a year-over-year increase of conforming loan limits.
+Every November, Fannie Mae announces the new conforming limits for the upcoming year just like they do every November.
+For the first time ever, there was a year-over-year increase in conforming loan limits.
 This was brought about by an increase of 6.8% in home prices.

-The conforming loan limit for a single-family home in Davie is $453,100.
-In the so-called high-cost areas where the median home values are higher by 11%, the conforming loan limit will be adjusted to $679,650.
+The conforming loan limit for a single-family home in Davie is $484,350.
+In the so-called high-cost areas where the median home values are higher by 11%, the conforming loan limit will be adjusted to be higher.

 Many of the high-cost areas are found in the following States: